-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-Most people usually have a score of 650, but scores are tiered from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit extended to you via a mortgage loan.
-Some of the factors in calculating your FICO score include:
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people normally having a score of 600.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get a loan.
+Some of the factors in summing up your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-When you pull your credit report, you'll see that you actually have three reports.
+In reviewing your credit history, you'll see that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with each of the bureaus.
+Because of this, you have three scores, one for each bureau.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-You'll still qualify for a mortgage with a lower score, but the interest accumulated over time could be more than double that of someone with a superior credit score.
+Lenders want to make sure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double the amount of someone with a superior FICO score.

-Getting your credit in order is the best way to ease into owning a home.
+We're used to working with all levels of credit history.
 Call us at 321-631-0511 and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get there?
+How do you obtain a stronger score?
 Improving your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be hard to make a significant change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
 Here are some methods to improve your credit score:

 - Spread your debt around.
 At first, this doesn't sound like a good idea.
 But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt taking up the balance one card.
+It's better to have each of your cards at a smaller balance than to have the most of your debt sitting on one card.

-- Department store cards and gas station cards.
-For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
-You should always avoid maintaining a high balance for too long because these types of cards traditionally have a surprisingly high interest rate.
+- Department store cards and gas cards.
+For those who have non-existent credit or below average credit, retail credit cards and gas credit cards are ways to improve credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You must always avoid charging a high balance for too long because these types of cards more than likely have a larger interest rate.

-- Keep your cards in rotation.
+- Use your credit.
 Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, be sure to pay them off in one or two payments.
+But, be sure to pay them off in no more than two or three payments.

-- Keep up with payments.
-How often you're late with payments greatly affects your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to prove that you're able to make payments to a lender.
+- Pay on time.
+Delinquent payments instantly drop your credit score.
+It's where people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.

-Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Rahal Real Estate LLC, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Rahal Real Estate LLC, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.